 This could be handled in Rocketship Admin, but it makes more sense to manage this via the Rocketship DispatchBoard since your helpdesk manager or dispatcher will manage this as they work.
 In the DispatchBoard, click on DispatchBoard->Teams.
 You will see a screen showing the Escalation Rules and the association of each Team to that rule.

 Now, simply set “kthomas Resource” team to Unavailable, while leaving the “mbrown Resource” team available.

 Tomorrow, you would set “mbrown Resource” as Unavailable and set “kthomas Resource” as available.
 This would flip who is handling triage.

-As mentioned earlier, the power of this approach is that you only need to define a few Teams while still being able to create complex Ticket Routing Rules and dynamically choosing who is “working” vs not in that Ticket Routing Rule.
+As mentioned earlier, the power of this approach is that you only need to define a few Teams while still being able to create complex Escalation Rules and dynamically choosing who is “working” vs not in that Escalation Rule.